0422 428 584

 Local schema markup helps search engines connect your business to their knowledge graphs.
 Think of this as Google’s encyclopedia of interconnected facts about the world.

 By structuring data about your services, products, and location, you create clear links that help search engines understand your business in context.
-You can even use the `sameAs` property to link directly to your social media profiles or Wikipedia page, further solidifying your digital identity.
-This is explained further in our guide on entities for local SEO.
+You can even use the sameAs property to link directly to your social media profiles or Wikipedia page, further solidifying your digital identity.

 Impact on Reputation Management

-Search Scope as a Local SEO Partner
+Search Scope as your Local SEO Partner

 At Search Scope, we are an Australian SEO agency that specialises in local SEO and schema strategies.
 We help businesses increase their visibility and manage their online reputation.